-The ability to understand and feel people’s emotions and value them more and mix a spoonful of overthinking recipe makes a person an ‘Overthinking Empath.’
+The ability to understand and feel people’s emotions, value them more and mix a spoonful of overthinking recipe is what makes a person an ‘Overthinking Empath.’

-A mixture of their empathetic abilities and overthinking leads to them ignoring their necessities and compromising their well-being.
+A mixture of empathetic abilities and overthinking leads to them ignoring their necessities and compromising their emotional well-being.

-They start giving more importance to other people’s energy to such an extreme end that, oftentimes, it leads to them feeling drained, and becoming an “Overwhelmed Empath”.
+They start giving more importance to other people’s energy to an extreme end, resulting in feeling drained.

 In this article, we will examine how overthinking and empathy are connected, and a few management techniques for it.

-However, an ‘Overthinking Empath’ means an empath who constantly overthinks situations that involves the factor of empathy.
+However, an ‘Overthinking Empath’ means an empath who constantly overthinks situations, often those including others’ being hurt or in pain.

 Overthinking Empath Behaviour: